Definition of Pediatric Hirschsprung Disease

 Older infants develop chronic constipation and become dependent on daily enemas for induction of bowel movement.
 Patients with Hirschsprung disease can develop enterocolitis which presents with abdominal pain, fever and bloody diarrhea.
 Enterocolitis in this group of patients can be fatal.

 Physical examination usually reveals abdominal distension with possible palpation of the colonic loops.
-Additionally, forceful expulsion of fecal material after rectal examination is common.
+Additionally, forceful expulsion of fecal material after the rectal examination is common.
 The rectum is usually empty on rectal examination.

 Diagnostic Work-up for Pediatric Hirschsprung Disease

-Laboratory investigations are not helpful in patients with Hirschsprung disease unless they develop a fever or severe abdominal pain, signs of enterocolitis.
+Laboratory investigations are not helpful in patients with Hirschsprung disease unless they develop a fever or severe abdominal pain; signs of enterocolitis.
 In enterocolitis, patients could have leukocytosis or bacteremia.

-If the patient is not feverish, and they do not have acute abdominal pain they can undergo a barium enema study.
+If the patient is not feverish, and they do not have acute abdominal pain, they can undergo a barium enema study.
 Barium enema can easily define the aganglionic from normally innervated colon.
-The aganglionic part is usually collapsed while the normal part is dilated and appears to be normal.
+The aganglionic part is usually collapsed, while the normal part is dilated and appears to be normal.
 This investigation is more useful in infants rather than neonates because neonates do not have enough time to develop dilatation of the normal colonic segment above the obstruction level.

 On barium enema imaging, the rectum is usually nondistensible which is a useful sign for the diagnosis of Hirschsprung disease.

 Patients with less severe Hirschsprung disease usually present with chronic constipation without a clear image of Hirschsprung disease on imaging.
-In these patients, rectal manometry is useful as it shows failure of anorectal sphincter relaxation.
+In these patients, rectal manometry is useful as it shows the failure of anorectal sphincter relaxation.

-The gold standard diagnostic test to confirm Hirschsprung disease is histologic examination of a biopsy.
-Rectal biopsy shows absence of ganglion cells in the submucosa plexus.
+The gold standard diagnostic test to confirm Hirschsprung disease is a histologic examination of a biopsy.
+Rectal biopsy shows the absence of ganglion cells in the submucosa plexus.
 Acetylcholinesterase staining is increased in Hirschsprung disease while calretinin, a stain of enteric ganglionic cells, is usually decreased on histologic examination.